Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 > **"The best part of programming is the triumph of seeing the machine do something useful. \[...\] It makes the boring fun."** --- Hilary Mason

 ***
-If you have any questions, you can contact me:&nbsp <jeremie.beucler@gmail.com>
+If you have any questions, you can contact me: &nbsp; <jeremie.beucler@gmail.com>